eatasal/Comprehensive-Data-Analysis-with-SQL-and-PowerBI-on-Northwind-Trade-Dataset/README.md

 # Comprehensive Data Analysis: Data Analysis on Northwind Trade Dataset with SQL/Python and Visualizing with Power BI

 ## Overview
-This project involves a comprehensive data analysis of the Northwind Trade dataset using SQL for data manipulation and Power BI for visualization.
-The goal is to uncover insights into trade and sales performance, customer behavior, and product trends through detailed SQL queries and interactive Power BI dashboards.
+This project involves a comprehensive data analysis of the Northwind Trade dataset using SQL for data manipulation, Python for traders' analysis, and Power BI for visualization.
+The goal is to uncover insights into trade and sales performance, customer behavior, and product trends through detailed SQL queries, Python analysis, and interactive Power BI dashboards.

 ---

 ## Objectives

 ### 1. Data Analysis with SQL:
-#### Data Cleaning and Manuipulation:
+#### Data Cleaning and Manipulation:
 - Imported and cleaned the Northwind Trade dataset in SQL Server to ensure data accuracy and completeness.

 #### Data Exploration: